NNPDF/nnpdf/doc/sphinx/source/get-started/prs.md

 	correctness.

   - Regardless of automated tests, always run code with the new changes manually.
-This gives great into possible pitfalls  and areas of improvement.
+This gives great insight into possible pitfalls and areas of improvement.

   - Make sure the changes are appropriately documented: Interface functions should come with rich docstrings, ideally with examples, larger pieces of functionality should come with some prose explaining what they are for.

-  - Consider the effects on the larger system: Did this change obsolete some example or piece of documentation that needs to be updated?
+  - Consider the effects on the larger system: Did this change make some example or piece of documentation obselete and therefore mean that it needs to be updated?
 Did it break compatibility with something that we rely on?
 Should an email be sent around announcing the change?
 Does the change solve or unblock some outstanding issues?